lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/04-Responsive-profile/README.md

 Your profile is complete, but what happens if you re-size your browser window and make it smaller?
 Your page is not yet **responsive** 😱.

-If you want a responsive design, you can add media queries in CSS.
+If you want a responsive design, you can add media queries in your CSS.
 To use media queries, you must have this line in the `<head>` of your html 👇

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">